David Thunder

 + 1st Semester, 2015-16

 Undergraduate course for philosophy, humanities and law students.
-For both semesters, co-taught with Dr. Montserrat Herrero.
+For both semesters, co-taught with Dr. Montserrat Herrero - 30 teaching hrs each semester

 ☑️